Madh00ra/Qr-code-generator/README.md

 3. Taking the input of the text/URL, location to store the QR code, name of the QR code and the size of the QR code
 4. Writing the function to generate and save the QR Code

-Summary
-Hurray!
-We have successfully built the QR Code generator in Python.
-In this, we learned the basic widgets of the tkinter module and to generate the QR Code using the qrcode module.
-Hope you enjoyed building this project.